jdrury/newsflash/README.md

 #####v.0.0.4      [Refine Keywords]:                 5 hours
 + Trim keywords for whitespace and meaningless words such as 'in', 'of', 'the'.
-+ Add logic to remove words that are not under a certain threshold.
++ Add logic to remove words under a certain threshold.
-+ Fix logic so that the browser does not lockdown due to volume.
++ Fix logic so the browser does not lockdown due to volume.

 #####v.0.0.5      [Filter News Items]:                4 hours
 + Filter news items in a readable format for Twitter stream.